 If you’re not sure whether to report something as a notifiable event please contact us.

 Making sure vulnerable beneficiaries are safe and secure is fundamental to many of Scotland’s charities.
 Those set up to support vulnerable beneficiaries often go further than just protection, they create an environment in which individuals have the potential to flourish.

-While this guidance concentrates on working with vulnerable beneficiaries, there are wider issues that all charity trustees need to think about.
-Ultimately, charities need to create a culture in their charity that allows all those that work, volunteer and benefit from their activities to do so in a safe and secure environment.
+While this guidance concentrates on working with vulnerable beneficiaries, there are wider issues that all charity trustees need to think about: Creating a culture in their charity that allows all those that work, volunteer and benefit from their activities to do so in a safe and secure environment.